Anunayj/handswap/PROTOCOL.md

 1. From a multisignature from both C and A.
 2. By A alone after the locktime has passed.

-Alice then sends > 100 HNS + (predicted fee) to this address, and sends the tx (with the redeem script) to Bob to verify, Bob waits for 1 confirmation.
+Alice then sends > 100 HNS + (predicted fee) to this address.
+Carol signals to Bob this step has been done.
+(One can attempt to make this more trustless, but it doesn't matter)

 This step is *optional* (but recommended) to combat liquidity trolling.